3vorp/vdom-mini/README.md

 		// DOM methods like querySelector and getElementById are also available here },
 	updated() {
-		// this runs after the DOM has been updated, so DOM methods will point to the latest version },
+		// this runs after the DOM has been updated
+		// so DOM methods will point to the latest version },
 });
 ```